tarnishablec/gallop/packages/doc/src/markdown/zh/Directives.md

   // to ensure this part is a NodePart, otherwise, gallop will prompt an error if (!ensurePartType(part, NodePart)) return

-  console.log(part) // get current Part infomation
+  console.log(part) // get current Part information
   /**
    * do something to part or view
    */